 For that reason, Curtis Bay Medical Waste Services has compiled the following list of frequently asked questions (and their answers) to aid in the understanding of pharmaceutical waste management and the associated challenges.

 A question that seems as though it should have a simple answer, determining what is and is not considered hazardous waste can be somewhat complicated.
-The Resource Conversation and Recovery Act (RCRA) defines a hazardous waste as a waste that has the potential to cause or significantly contribute to an increase in mortality or an increase in serious reversible or incapacitating reversible illness; or a waste that poses a substantial hazard to human health or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.
+Hazardous pharmaceutical waste is governed by the strictest set of regulations under the Resource Conservation and Recovery Act (RCRA).
+RCRA defines a hazardous waste as a waste that has the potential to cause or significantly contribute to an increase in mortality or an increase in serious reversible or incapacitating reversible illness; or a waste that poses a substantial hazard to human health or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.

 More specifically, RCRA categorizes hazardous waste into lists P, U, K, and F — only two of which (P and U) are relevant to pharmaceutical waste concerns; these include common drugs such as warfarin, nicotine, cyclophosphamide, and lindane.